 The task of finding a faceup artist is tricky, as the whole makeup thing is very subjective.
 Usually I don't offer a separate faceup services as my time is dedicated mostly to making a new dolls and customizing mine.
 Though I offer faceups for my own molds, on request.

 Lot of faceup artists offer their services, but the best artists are often busy, and their services cost a lot.
 So the first thing you need to figure out is how much you are ready to spend on the faceup.
 The second important thing is a desired style: an artist who tends to paint a sweet lolita girls with feathery eyebrows and glamourous boys with glossy lips most likely wouldn't paint a brutal character with a beard.
 Begin your research having that in mind.

 How to find an artist?
 Try asking Google, as it's our best friend!

 Once you've found several faceup artists which style you like ask them if they are open to commissions, or wait for a slot.

 What fits a certain body highly depends on what body you choose for your head.
 Some bodies have a lot of clothes and shoes to fit on, other ones have less.
-Usually the company which sell bodies has some clothes in stock, but not always.
-The general rule is to know your body's measurements and to research the market: you can buy clothes that fit the bodies of a similar size.
+Usually the company which sells bodies has some clothes in stock, but not always.
+The general rule is to know the measurements of your doll body and to research the market: you can buy clothes that fit the bodies of a similar size.
 Usually 1-2 cm is not a problem.
 If you like a precise fit your option is to sew or commission though)) I never bought nor clothes neither shoes for my dolls, as I make everything by myself, and was obsessed with a proper fitting, but when I was able to dress FaCo Doll body into the clothes and shoes made for a smaller Soom Supergem body I became much less skeptical about fitting.

 You also can ask owners of the same bodies where they shop for BJD clothes: many people willingly share this info.